-Since June of 2012, Jerry has been serving as the Executive Vice President of the Washington DC based Family Research Council.
-He is also the occupies the Wheat Chair for Leadership Studies at Hampden Sydney College in Virginia.
+Since June of 2012, Jerry has been serving as the Executive Vice President of the Washington DC-based Family Research Council.
+He has also held the Wheat Chair for Leadership Studies at Hampden Sydney College in Virginia.

 Jerry & wife Ashley, enjoy spending time with their 5 children and growing number of Grandchildren.

 Adam Rocke is a retired Army Colonel and career Infantryman who was a Special Assistant to the Army Chief of Staff and the Director of the Soldier for Life Program.
 In this capacity, he led the U.S. Army’s effort to create a network of enablers to connect Soldiers, Veterans, and families with employment, education, and the well-being required to successfully reintegrate into civilian society.